-Going ‘green’ may seem like a big effort, but if you arm yourself with the facts, you will actually find that green options are widely available in most shop and supermarkets.
+Going ‘green’ may seem like a big effort, but if you arm yourself with the facts, you will actually find that green options are widely available in most shops and supermarkets.
 Knowing where to shop will also make your green shopping experience more enjoyable, and it takes the stress out of having to troll the different stores looking for your green and eco-friendly items.

 Here are a couple of my favourite local ‘green’ shopping haunts:

-The article is contributed by Cheryl, founder of Little Green Sprouts.
+Article is contributed by Cheryl, founder of Little Green Sprouts.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.